medzz123/portfolio/README.md

-Used some template to create this portfolio, because I find this kinda boring.
+Used some template git clone https://github.com/dillionverma/portfolio to create this portfolio, because I find this kinda boring.
+Sick template though.